mattsouth/woodentrack/README.md

 ## Notes

+To use demos, try "python -m SimpleHTTPServer 8000".

 The goals of this branch are to
  1. create a model that's independent of the painting toolkit (e.g. d3 or raphael)
  2. have some tests